by-jp/www.byjp.me/content/notes/twitter/143078525187002368/index.md

 - imported
 - from-twitter
 ---
-Since when do trains have video on demand in the back of their seats?\!
+Since when do trains have video on demand in the back of their seats?!